Why Australian Super, SMSFs, and ASX ETFs Create PFIC Risk

 These two cases cover the real Australian failure point: local compliance hides the U.S. classification problem.
 A broker statement, super statement, or Australian tax return does not produce Form 8621 data.

-- 🔗 What Should You Do If You Discover a PFIC?
+- 🔗 What to Do After Discovering a PFIC

-- 🔗 PFIC Foreign Exchange (FX) Translation Rules
+- 🔗 PFIC Foreign Exchange Translation Rules for AUD and USD

 - 🔗 Standardized Form 8621 Line 16a Statement